 Imagine, if Africa tell the wold that “when you need our Gold, Diamond, Oil and so forth, you must pay for them in our African currencies”, this will mean that the wold will have to come and work on the African continent and create real value such as infrastructure and technology in order to get our currencies to demand for our valuable resources they cannot do without.
 Other than that, they have to go to the global financial market to demand for our currencies and this will mean that the value of our currencies will increase rather than the depreciation of exchange rates as we experience each day in every part of Africa.

 At this stage, let me point out to you that, it costs less than 50 cent to print 100 Dollar or 100 Euros note, but it costs more than 100 dollars to mine 2g of gold from the ground.
 So how can we genuinely exchange 2g of gold for 50 cent if not for exploitation?

 If we allow China, America the UK or whoever, to demand for our resources with their own paper money, we are basically saying that we have no control of those resources since these people can freely print any amount of those monies to take away those resources of ours.
 Our economy can generate true value from the huge resources we are endowed with only when our currencies are backed by these resources, and those resources are exchanged in our own sovereign currencies.

-Truth must be told, if the world are allowed to print their monies to buy our resources then Africa must also be able to print our monies and use them to buy whatever we need from them.
-If not, then they must also come and work to get our money or go to the global financial market to demand this money and use it to buy our resources like we also work for their monies or buy them from the financial market to demand for their goods and services when we need them.
+Truth must be told, if the world are allowed to print their monies to buy our resources then Africa must also be allowed to print our money and use it to buy whatever we need from them.
+If not, then, they must also come and work on our continent to get our money or go to the global financial market to demand this money and use it to buy our resources like we also work for their monies or buy them from the financial market to demand for their goods and services when we need them.